Bookmark This Site

 • Red-Orange means you've reached the park boundary.

 By understanding the blazes, you can choose the trail that's right for your needs, and share the trail with other hikers or horses if you choose.
-There are many self-guided nature trails throughout the park, just watch out for ticks and poisonous snakes on some Shenandoah National Park hiking trails!

 Comments